opensafely/documentation/docs/contracts-intro.md

 * *Researchers* to understand what data is available in OpenSAFELY and how that data is represented.
-* *Data providers* to structure their data for OpenSAFELY and auto-generated documentation for their service.
+* *Data providers* to structure their data for OpenSAFELY and auto-generate documentation for their service.
 * *OpenSAFELY's developers* to extend OpenSAFELY to additional healthcare and clinical data domains in future.

 !!! note
-    OpenSAFELY Contracts are a new concept still being explored.
+    OpenSAFELY Contracts are still a new concept under exploration.

     We [value
     feedback](https://github.com/opensafely/documentation/discussions)